Tirur Taluk

-Tirur Taluk comes under Tirur revenue division in Malappuram district of Kerala, India.
+Tirur Taluk comes under Tirur revenue division in Malappuram district in the Indian state of Kerala.
 Its headquarters is the town of Tirur.
 Tirur Taluk contains four municipalities - Tanur, Tirur, Kottakkal, and Valanchery.
 Most of the administrative offices are located in the Mini-Civil Stations at Tirur, Kuttippuram, and Tanur.
 Most of the villages in present-day Tirur Taluk were parts of the medieval Kingdom of Tanur (Vettathunadu).
 The port of Tanur was an important port town in the southwestern coast of India during medieval period.